hubbardbrook/HBR_InformationManagement/README.md

 ---
 # HBR Data Package Cookbook: a step-by-step guide to building HBR data packages for EDI
 ### Overview
 The purpose of this document is to capture details of the data package development workflow that is currently in use at Hubbard Brook.
+HBR data is published in the [Environmental Data Initiative Repository (EDI)](https://edirepository.org).
 With the availability of EDI's ezEML data package builder application (adopted by HBR in 2024), this once long and complicated process has been greatly simplified.
 ### Database and File access
 The working directory for package development is on the HBR-IM desktop (system name = gromit; linux OS; HBR-IM root directory = gromit:/d1/proj/hbrook/HBRIM/data).